FAQs on the subject of export authorizations

 If a file is to be removed from the application form, this can be done in the "Remove file(s)" field.

-The following documents can be certified by BAVG:
+The following documents can be notarized by BAVG:

-• Documents, issued by the following experts for food, drinking water, commodities and cosmetics:
+• Documents issued by the following experts for food, drinking water, consumer goods and cosmetics:

-1. the Austrian Agency for Health and Food Safety GmbH(AGES)
+1. the Austrian Agency for Health and Food Safety GmbH(AGES)- issued by AGES experts,

-2. of the Food Inspection Authorities of the Provinces of Carinthia and Vorarlberg
+2. the food testing laboratories of the provinces of Carinthia and Vorarlberg

 • Documents issued by official veterinarians

-• Documents issued by the provincial governments in indirect federal administration concerning the food and veterinary sector
+• Documents issued by the provincial governments in indirect federal administration relating to the food and veterinary sector

-• Documents issued by the BMSGPK, Department of Consumer Health and Veterinary Affairs
+• Documents issued by the BMSGPK, Consumer Health and Veterinary Division

-The following documents cannot be certified by BAVG:
+The following documents cannot be notarized by the BAVG:

 • Internal company documents